 Baseline Versions takes a snapshot of new Baseline values (Start Date, Due Date, Work, Duration, Budgeted Cost, Expected Revenue) and stores as a Baseline Version linked to the Baselined Project.
 Expose the Baseline Versions for project management monitoring and control purposes, and run charts on Project Baseline Versions to visualize project changes over time.

-Categories: IT, Professional Services, Project Management, Research and Development
+Categories: Project Management, Professional Services, Research and Development, IT

 Capabilities: Project Execution

 About This App